nikhilsath/crossbook/README.md

 * **Layout Defaults from DB:** Field width and height defaults are loaded from the `config` table instead of being hardcoded.
 * **Automatic Dashboard Widget Placement:** New widgets are inserted at the next available row in the grid without specifying `row_start`.
+* **Dashboard Charts:** Pie, bar and line chart widgets leverage Flowbite Charts and auto-generate counts from a single field.
 * **CSV Import Workflow (Experimental):** The `/import` page lets you upload CSV files, match columns to fields, and validate data before import.

 ## Project Structure